daormar/debasher/doc/design_doc_resident.md

   (carries no per-node identity, it is an external control channel, not a supervised node's heartbeat).
-Any `INTERACT` envelope arriving there is relayed verbatim to every configured `TRIGGER_PORT` initiator. `Supervisor` does not validate or interpret `command`, matching the deliberately open-ended `INTERACT` catalog convention used everywhere else in this design (point 1).
+Any `INTERACT` envelope arriving there is relayed verbatim to every configured `TRIGGER_PORT` initiator. `Supervisor` does not validate or interpret `command`, matching the deliberately open-ended `INTERACT` catalog convention used everywhere else in this design (section 1).
 Whatever ends up unrecognized is still handled safely at the far end, by the initiator's own existing `_on_interact` (logs a warning and ignores it, never aborts).

 ### Reading a node's channel across a crash: reopen after EOF

-**Replaced on 2026-09-20 (step 2 of the order of implementation in point 3): ghost connections, see point 5.** No reader sees EOF any more, so the reopening described below, its `.finished` polling and the daemon reader threads no longer exist, and `Supervisor` learns that a node finished from its `.finished` file in the checker alone.
+**Replaced on 2026-09-20 (step 2 of the order of implementation in section 3): ghost connections, see section 5.** No reader sees EOF any more, so the reopening described below, its `.finished` polling and the daemon reader threads no longer exist, and `Supervisor` learns that a node finished from its `.finished` file in the checker alone.
 What follows is what was built before, kept as a record.